2021 Open Enrollment

 - Issue payment to provider – From the HealthEquity member portal, employees can issue payments to providers by creating a new claim, or by using existing integrated insurance claims if available.

 During Open Enrollment, you have the opportunity to enroll or increase your optional life insurance for yourself, your spouse and your eligible dependents.
+If you are a new enrollee you will need to complete the Medical History Statement along with the enrollment form.

 For you.
 If you are currently enrolled in optional life insurance for an amount less than $150,000, you may elect to increase your coverage by $10,000 annually, up to, but not to exceed, the guarantee issue amount of $150,000 without having to secure medical underwriting approval.